na632/FrostbiteModdingTool/README.md

 Moving on to recent times FIFA Editor Tool is a much more feature rich and stable modding tool for Frostbite games beyond FIFA 21 and has a much bigger backing (in both money and developer time) than this one.

 This remains a hobby project and now open source for others to use/steal/sell/research as they wish.

+## Credits
+Jaycensolo (Jay has been a great help in testing almost everything this Tool does) [Aranaktu](https://github.com/xAranaktu) - This man is a legend [Frosty Tool](https://frostytoolsuite.com/) development team.
+All the `original code` for `FrostySdk`,`SDK Generator` and `Modding` came from them.
+[FIFA Editor Tool](https://www.fifaeditortool.com/) development team.
+Used for research into how to properly handle Meshes for FIFA 21.